 3 Simple Steps To Sharpen Memory Before The Next Job Interview

 Do you have a job interview coming up?
 Congratulations!
 But remember, you may be just one of a number of people that will interview for that position.
-Don’t let that put you off; instead, concentrate on what you can do to make sure you are an impressive candidate.
+Don’t let that put you off.
+Instead, concentrate on what you can do to make sure you are an impressive candidate.

 What To Say in the Job Interview?

 What message is wanted to be conveyed in a job interview?
 Find out about the job being applied for in the company and learn about the company culture.
 Why are you the best person for the role?
-Come up with several reasons.
+Make sure you come up with several reasons.
 Create a list of the ten key bits of info to mention during the interview.
 This might include facts about the job you want, situations in your life where you have demonstrated the right skills for the position, or facts about the company.

 Turn Your Information into Images

 You probably do not think of a white background with black words on it when you hear the word “elephant.”
 Instead, you probably think of a grey elephant squirting water or lumbering through the African savannah.
 Your brain remembers and thinks in images.
 Therefore, when under pressure, you are more likely to have a better recall of information that has been converted into images.

 Transforming abstract ideas into pictures may not seem like a small task, but it’s time effective and gets easier with practice.
 For instance, you might imagine hugging your last boss as a reminder to bring up working well with upper management.
 If you want to know if there is room for advancement, you can remember to ask by envisioning yourself climbing a real ladder.
 Your images are more likely to stand out and be remembered when you make them interesting and interactive.

 Create a Location for Your Images